panoramicdata/vizor-echarts/docs/PHASE_16_OUTSTANDING_ISSUES.md

 ## Next Priority

-**Phase 16.3 (Symbol Package)** - Medium priority for v6.0.0
+**Phase 8 (Update Documentation)** - High priority for v6.0.0 release

-Symbol packages improve developer experience and should be included in the initial release.
+Documentation updates are required before the v6.0.0 release can be published.

 ---